 Through beacons and geofences, music events can trigger notifications when attendees pass by sponsorship booths or near certain stages or artists.
 It’s a great way to deliver exclusive content and keep your attendees informed about event alerts.

-Proximity technology ideal for Millennials
+Geolocation technology ideal for Millennials

 According to Cvent (Event Marketing Institute), 75% of leading event organizers are already using mobile apps at events.
 Moreover, 94% of the event industry have announced that they plan to maintain or increase their mobile app budget this year.
-Not surprising, due to the fact that proximity-aware event apps are found to be 460% more engaging than standard mobile apps at events, according to a study.

 Music event apps have become a valuable resource for music fans, especially for millennials.
 According to Billboard, 32 million people go to at least one music festival in the US every year, of which 46% of them are individuals between the ages of 17 to 34.